Angola

 Suppliers that do not comply with this regime are subject to fines and penalties.
 In addition, the acquiring entities cannot deduct the cost for CIT purposes and will be subject to an autonomous taxation on an amount that varies depending on the extent of the failure.

-Additionally, from a VAT perspective, the VAT assessed in invoices that does not comply with that foreseen in the Law is not deductible and shall be registered as a cost.
+Additionally, from a VAT perspective, the VAT assessed in invoices that does not comply with that foreseen in the Law is not deductible.

 Legal framework on electronic processing and recording of tax procedures

-This regime sets out new rules applicable to electronic notifications and other communications of tax procedures.
+This regime sets out new rules applicable to notifications and other communications of tax procedures by electronic means.